PaddlePaddle/PaddleClas/docs/en/faq_series/faq_2020_s1_en.md

 **A**:

 Not really, increasing all the convolutional kernels in the network may not lead to performance improvement or even the opposite.
 In the paper [MixConv: Mixed Depthwise Convolutional Kernels](https://arxiv.org/abs/1907.09595), it is pointed out that increasing the size of the convolutional kernels within a certain range plays a positive role in the accuracy improvement, but a size beyond may lead to accuracy loss.
 Therefore, considering the size of the model and the computation, large convolutional kernels are generally abandoned to design the network.
-Also, there are experiments on large convolution kernels in the article [PP-LCNet](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3/docs/zh_CN/models/PP-LCNet.md).
+Also, there are experiments on large convolution kernels in the article [PP-LCNet](../models/PP-LCNet_en.md).

+<a name="2"></a>

 ## Issue 2